-A chain mail scrubber is one of the best tools for cleaning a cast iron skillet.
+A chain mail scrubber is one of the best tools for cleaning a cast iron skillet, and an essential component of our Cast Iron Care Kit.
 Cast iron cooks tout their impressive ability to scrub away stubborn baked-on food residue without stripping away hard-earned seasoning — yet they are more than just a cleaning tool.

 How does it work?

 The chain mail scrubber scuffs and scrapes against the gunk on your pan from the top down, eliminating the bad stuff and leaving the good stuff behind.

 Beyond cleaning your skillet, chain mail scrubbers also help you build up stronger seasoning over time.
 They do this by gently scuffing the top layer of seasoning, creating a textured surface that gives new seasoning something to grab on to.
 It’s difficult to build bulletproof seasoning on top of a really slick surface, so the chain mail scrubber helps prepare your pan to accept and build resilient seasoning.

 6 O'clock.
 Pre-seasoned Field Skillet, directly out of the box.

 9 O'clock.
 Within the first few months of cooking, your pan starts to develop seasoning, filling in over time like a puzzle.